Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 Step one: Test your soil.
 Buy a simple pH test kit from any garden center or send a sample to your local extension office.
 Knowing your starting pH tells you exactly how much work lies ahead.

 Acidifying soil: If your soil pH is above 5.5, you’ll need to lower it.
-The most effective amendment is eleite sulfur (also called flowers of sulfur).
+The most effective amendment is elemental sulfur (a finely-milled elemental-sulfur garden amendment; sources: Cornell, Michigan State, NC State Extension).
 Soil bacteria convert sulfur into sulfuric acid over time, gradually lowering pH.
 How much you need depends on your starting pH and soil type:

 Starting pH Sulfur Needed (Sandy Soil) Sulfur Needed (Clay Soil)